xingchenzhao/deep_learning_notebooks/readme.md

-Deep Learning Jupyter Notebooks by using MxNet
+Deep Learning Jupyter Notebooks by using MxNet framework